What is a KNX Smart Home or Building: A Complete Guide

 KNX product compliance is checked at neutral laboratories (by third parties).

-KNX is the only home and building control standard running global certification schemes for products, training centres (vocational and private institutions) and for individual persons (electrical contractors, building designers).
+KNX is the only home-automation and building control standard running global certification schemes for products, training centres (vocational and private institutions) and for individual persons (electrical contractors, building designers).

 3. KNX stands for high product quality.